euphorie/osha.oiradoc/docs/manuals/editor2.rst

 The optional module feature can be used also at sub-modules level.

 Take into account that filter questions for optional modules should NOT refer to risks.
-For risks you can use the "not applicable"option (see more information below).
+For risks you can use the “not applicable” option (see more information below).

 Only one filter question may be used for each module/sub-module.
 It is always the first question (as affirmative statement) that is displayed in the module.

-It's useful to start determining which modules could or should start with a filter question during the preparation of the module structure.
+It is useful to start determining which modules could or should start with a filter question during the preparation of the module structure.
 See below for information on how to enter an optional module.